mam91/Mask-R-CNN/README.md

 #### 4. Validate data
 To ensure data is in correct format, run the jupyter notebook "inspect_data.ipynb".
 This notebook will load the dataset and the ground truth masks.
 Any issues should be evident.

+##### NOTE: The gdxray dataset and scripts should work out of the box.
+You can simply change the training data and, as long as the annotations are in the same format, successfully train on different data.